tillgrallert/slides/dh/2024-04-digital-epigraphy/2024-04-03-digital-epigraphy.md

 ::: columns
 :::: wide

-**Datafication** emphasises the epistemic shift from a world were data were a closely defined part of the output of research processes towards the new status quo in which all research processes are always already computationally mediated through information and communication technologies.
+**Datafication** emphasises the epistemic shift from a world where data were a closely defined part of the output of research processes towards the new status quo in which all research processes are always already computationally mediated through information and communication technologies.

 ::::
 :::: narrow